Eptor/ImageResizer-er/README.md

-# ImageResizer
+# ImageResizer-er

-> Resize your images online
+> Resize and convert your images online

 With this web app you can resize your photos or compress them effortless.